esuomi/muotti/README.md

 to solve value transformation by utilizing a [digraph](https://en.wikipedia.org/wiki/Directed_graph) of known transformations to produce a _transformer chain_ which is then used to perform the actual transformation.

+> # Archival note
+> This library is no longer maintained, but remains functional.
+Its latest published version can be considered feature complete and has proven to be stable.
+If you need to modify the library in any way, do consider [forking](https://github.com/esuomi/muotti/fork).

 # Usage

 Given a map of adjacencies - that is, edges of a graph - with validation and transformer functions: